Skoda's $L^2$ division theorem for $L^2$-optimal pairs: Skoda's division theorem for -optimal pairs

 provided the right-hand side is finite, where $B_\phi:=[i\ddbar \phi, \Lambda_{\omega}]$.

 In particular, we call $D$ is $\emph{$L^2$-optimal}$ if the pair $(D,D\times\mc,0)$ is \emph{$L^2$-optimal}. \end{defn}

-It is well-known that $X$ admits a smooth strictly plurisubharmonic exhaustion function $\eta$.
-By replacing $\gamma|z|^2$ with $\gamma\eta$ and calculating in normal coordinates, we can obtain the Skoda $L^2$ division for $L^2$-optimal pairs on Stein manifolds similarly but omit the proof.
+It is well known that $X$ admits a smooth strictly plurisubharmonic exhaustion function $\eta$.
+By replacing $\gamma|z|^2$ with $\gamma\eta$ and calculating in normal coordinates, we can obtain the Skoda $L^2$ division theorem for $L^2$-optimal pairs on Stein manifolds similarly but omit the proof.